 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.

-This is one of a new breed of smart telescopes - that doesn't have a built-in viewfinder, but instead has a camera that beams images of the night sky to your phone or tablet.
+Like the idea of a smart telescope, but don't want to spend as much as the first pick on our list?
+Then we recommend the Unistellar eVscope eQuinox.
+It doesn't have a built-in viewfinder, but instead has a camera that beams images of the night sky to your phone or tablet.

-At its core, it’s a 4.5-inch reflector telescope fitted with a Sony IMX224 CMOS image sensor to power its Enhanced Vision (EV) views of galaxies, nebulae, open clusters, and globular clusters.
-It allows up to 10 smartphones and tablets to connect to its own WiFi network to see and download its images.
-It’s got 64MB of storage.
+At its core, it’s a 4.5-inch reflector telescope fitted with a Sony IMX224 CMOS image sensor to power its Enhanced Vision (EV) views of galaxies, nebulae, open clusters and globular clusters.
+It allows up to 10 smartphones and tablets to connect to its own WiFi network to see and download its images, and offers 64MB of storage.

 See our full Unistellar eVscope eQuinox review for more details